brunokoga/Montevideo/magicItems_dir/magicItemCreation.md

 To create a magic wand, a character needs a small supply of materials, the most obvious being a baton or the pieces of the wand to be assembled.
 The cost for the materials is subsumed in the cost for creating the wand: 375 gp × the level of the spell × the level of the caster.
 Wands are always fully charged (50 charges) when created.

 The creator must have prepared the spell to be stored (or must know the spell, in the case of a sorcerer or bard) and must provide any focuses the spell requires.
 Fifty of each needed material component are required (one for each charge).
 Material components are consumed when work begins, but focuses are not.
 A focus used in creating a wand can be reused.
 The act of working on the wand triggers the prepared spell, making it unavailable for casting during each day devoted to the wand's creation.
-(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.)
+(That is, that spell slot is expended from the caster's currently prepared spells, just as if it had been cast.

 Crafting a wand requires 1 day per each 1,000 gp of the base price.

 **Item Creation Feat Required** : [Craft Wand](../feats#_craft-wand).

-**Skill Used in Creation** : [Spellcraft](../skills/spellcraft#_spellcraft), [Craft](../skills/craft#_craft) (jewelry), [Craft](../skills/craft#_craft) (sculptures), or [Profession](../skills/profession#_profession) (woodcutter).
+**Skill Used in Creation** : [Spellcraft](../skill_dir/spellcraft#_spellcraft, [Craft](../skill_dir/craft#_craft) (jewelry, [Craft](../skill_dir/craft#_craft) (sculptures, or [Profession](../skill_dir/profession#_profession) (woodcutter).

 ## Creating Wondrous Items

 To create a wondrous item, a character usually needs some sort of equipment or tools to work on the item.
 She also needs a supply of materials, the most obvious being the item itself or the pieces of the item to be assembled.
 The cost for the materials is subsumed in the cost for creating the item.
 Wondrous item costs are difficult to determine.
 Refer to Table: Estimating Magic Item Gold Piece Values and use the item prices in the item descriptions as a guideline.
 Creating an item costs half the market value listed.

 If spells are involved in the prerequisites for making the item, the creator must have prepared the spells to be cast (or must know the spells, in the case of a sorcerer or bard) but need not provide any material components or focuses the spells require.
 The act of working on the item triggers the prepared spells, making them unavailable for casting during each day of the item's creation.
-(That is, those spell slots are expended from the caster's currently prepared spells, just as if they had been cast.)
+(That is, those spell slots are expended from the caster's currently prepared spells, just as if they had been cast.

 Creating some items may entail other prerequisites beyond or other than spellcasting.
 See the individual descriptions for details.